wbarnha/construct/docs/tunneling.rst

 There are also other means of restricting constructs to substreamed data.
 All 3 classes below work by substreaming data, meaning the subcon is not given the original stream but a new ``BytesIO`` made out of pre-read bytes.
 This allows ``Greedy*`` fields to work properly.

-``FixedSized`` consumes a specified amount and then exposes inner construct to a new stream build out of those bytes.
+``FixedSized`` consumes a specified amount and then exposes inner construct to a new stream built out of those bytes.
 When building, it appends a padding to make a specified total.

 >>> d = FixedSized(10, Byte)
 >>> d.parse(b'\xff\x00\x00\x00\x00\x00\x00\x00\x00\x00')